briancodes/ng-packagr-template/README.md

 ## Continuous Integration Testing

 A `.travis.yml` config file controls the CI when commits are made.
-This builds the library, and runs the tests against the bundled library
+This builds the library, and runs the tests against the bundled library.
+For E2E tests, uncomment the last line of the `.travis.yml` file

 ## License